-NYPD Responding to Reports of Gunshots in Lower Manhattan

-The New York Police Department said Tuesday afternoon they were responding to reports of shots fired in Lower Manhattan.
+Driver Mowed Down People On New York City Bike Path

+A driver drove on a popular Manhattan bike path on Tuesday, hitting multiple pedestrians before being shot by police, according to the NYPD.

+Police said that multiple people were dead and others were injured.
 One person has been taken into custody, police said.

-"We are responding to reports of shots fired in lower Manhattan.
-More details when they’re available," J. Peter Donald, Assistant Commissioner for Communication & Public Information for the NYPD wrote on Twitter at 3:21 P.M.

-The NYPD added that pedestrians should avoid the areas of Chambers Street and West Street.
-"Expect many emergency personnel in the area," the NYPD wrote.
+The suspect drove onto the West Street pedestrian and bike path in Lower Manhattan on Tuesday afternoon, police said.
+After hitting multiple pedestrians and cyclists, the driver drove south and struck a vehicle.
+The person took out an imitation gun and was shot by police before being taken into custody, the NYPD said.

 A spokesman for New York Mayor Bill de Blasio said that he had been briefed on the incident, and that there is no active threat.